 - Less things to go wrong.
 Audio only monitors do not generally have the amount of (sometimes unnecessary) features video baby monitors have.
 And, with no screen, there is less things to go wrong.
 So less chance you may have to return a faulty unit and start your baby monitor hunt again.

 - Digital Enhanced Cordless Communications (DECT).
-To send and receive signals, most digital baby monitors use the 2.4GHZ frequency band.
+To send and receive signals, most digital monitors use the 2.4GHZ frequency band.
 DECT uses the 1.9 GHZ frequency band.
-Audio only digital baby monitors with DECT are much less prone to interference and signal drop out.
+Audio only digital monitors with DECT are much less prone to interference and signal drop out.

 - Sound only.
 The most obvious point – you can only hear your baby.
 You cannot see them.
 For most parents, or carers, this is their personal choice.
 Others may choose an audio only baby monitor because of lower cost.

 - Signal interference.
 Quite a few audio monitors use analogue signals.
 These signals are prone to interference, can produce poor quality sound and are much easier to be intercepted.

 - Monitoring more than one child.
 An audio only monitor can cause confusion when monitoring more than one child in the same room.
 You won’t know who needs your attention, so you could go in and wake up or unsettle the child who doesn’t need you.

 Summary of The Best UK Monitors For A Baby Reviews of 2016 – 2017